 Australia's customs laws prevent you from bringing drugs, steroids, weapons, firearms and protected wildlife into Australia.
 Some common items such as fresh or packaged food, fruit, eggs, meat, plants, seeds, skins and feathers are also prohibited.
-For more information visit the Australian Government Department of Immigration and Border Protection website.
+For more information visit the Department of Home Affairs website.

 How much money can I bring into the country?

 There is no limit on the amount of currency that you can bring into Australia, but you will need to declare amounts over $10,000.
 Find out more and obtain a reporting form on the AUSTRAC website at www.austrac.gov.au/travellers.

 Goods that you declare will be inspected by a biosecurity officer, who will assess the level of risk associated with the goods.
 In most cases, goods are low risk and will be returned to you after the inspection.
 However, if a biosecurity officer deems the goods to have some risk you can pay for the goods to be treated, pay to export the goods, or voluntarily dispose of the goods.

 What is the duty-free concession limits for people entering Australia?